desirable-objects/vudash/README.md

 You can visit your dashboards at http://localhost:8000/&lt;name&gt;.dashboard where &lt;name&gt; is your dashboard name (in this example, 'sample.dashboard')

 # testing
-There aren't any, it's a prototype.
-I don't know what I want it to do yet.
+There are currently limited tests, as it's a prototype.

 # configuring
 - Widgets go in widgets/